php/policies/coding-standards-and-naming.rst

 Experimental Functions
 ======================

-To reduce the problems normally associated with the first public implementation of a new set of functions, it has been suggested that the first implementation SHOULD place a file labeled `EXPERIMENTAL` in the function directory.
-Functions MUST follow the standard prefixing conventions during their initial implementation.

-The file labelled ``EXPERIMENTAL`` SHOULD include the following information:

--  Any authoring information (known bugs, future directions of the module).
--  Ongoing status notes which may not be appropriate for Git comments.

-In general, new features MUST be in a separate extension, or experimental branches, until an RFC is passed to add them to the core distribution.
+New extensions MUST start out as third-party extensions, or in an experimental branch, until an RFC is passed to add them to the core distribution.

 Aliases & Legacy Documentation
 ==============================